riileyy/naver-search-mcp/README.md

 MCP server for Naver Search API and DataLab API integration, enabling comprehensive search across various Naver services and data trend analysis.

-> ⚠️ **Smithery Installation Notice**: Due to compatibility issues with the Smithery platform, **direct installation is recommended starting from version 1.0.40**.
+> ⚠️ **Smithery Installation Notice**: Due to compatibility issues with the Smithery platform, **npx installation is recommended starting from version 1.0.40**.
 Smithery installation is only supported up to version 1.0.30.

 #### Version History